Exploring Tekkotsu Programming on Mobile Robots:

 File LIEDOWN.POS

 When the AIBO is stopped, you can bend the legs, head, and tail to any desired position, and the Posture Editor will update its list of joint positions to reflect their current values.
-Once the AIBO is un- stopped, the Posture Editor will let you numerically edit the joint positions by selecting one or more items in the menu and entering a number in the input text field.
+On the Chiara you can do this by executing the Relax script.
+Once the robot is un- stopped, the Posture Editor will let you numerically edit the joint positions by selecting one or more items in the menu and entering a number in the input text field.

-Once you have the posture the way you like it, you can use the "Save Posture" command to write the joint angles to the memory stick.
-Make sure the file name uses the 8.3 name format (no more than 8 characters, a period, and a 3 character extension), with the extension ".POS".
+Once you have the posture the way you like it, you can use the "Save Posture" command to write the joint angles to a file on the robot.uses the extension ".POS".
 If you do not specify a path, the files will be stored in /ms/data/motion.
-You should copy the file to the corresponding location in the ~/project/ms/data/motion directory on your hard drive, so that it will be in sync with your memory stick.
+You should copy the file to the corresponding location in the ~/project/ms/data/motion directory on your hard drive, so that it will be in sync with your robot.

 Constructing PostureMCs